roman-milk/roman-milk.github.io/the-breast-machine.md

  John felt Jane squeezing his hand, and Sabrina's leg rubbing his.
 Jane was intently looking across the table at him.
 They still hadn't dressed yet, and hadn't fastened the gowns very well.
 He wondered if he should make a stand, and organise them.
 What could he do, except let them use his body.

  Sabrina's hand crept into his lap.
 She was smiling at her mother, who was just sitting there making eyes at him.
 The weekend was going to be interesting.
 He wondered if he would survive a whole week.
-Report_Story #1